top of page

 Getting great care after baby doesn't need to be complicated.
 But unless you live in France, you will need to advocate for yourself and search out this service, and schedule your own postpartum PT appointment.

 Find a pelvic health PT who offers telehealth, and you won't even need to leave your home or find a babysitter!
-In fact, if you live in California, Colorado, Florida or Illinois, you can schedule your virtual BounceBack 6-Week Postpartum PT Session with me here:
+In fact, if you live in California, Colorado, Florida, Illinois or New Hampshire, you can schedule your virtual BounceBack 6-Week Postpartum PT Session with me here:

 If you live in another state, you can find another qualified pelvic floor therapist by asking your doctor or midwife for a recommendation, or consulting a national directory such as the one here.
 You can also call your local physical therapy providers and inquire if they provide pelvic floor therapy.